 We need to keep two basic principles in mind.
 First, the Holy Spirit never caters to the human ego.
 Second, the Holy Spirit never attracts attention to Himself.
 He always directs our focus to Jesus.

-Whenever these principles are set aside, the result may be a lot of fleshly excitement and emotional self-indulgence without any genuine holiness.
-Or—more dangerous still—it may open the way for a satanic counterfeit which in turn opens the way for the activity of demons.
+Whenever these principles are set aside, the result may be a lot of fleshly excitement and emotional self-indulgence, without any genuine holiness.
+This can make us vulnerable to a satanic counterfeit and demonic activity.
+Like the Holy Spirit, we must always focus our attention toward Jesus.

-One way in which the Holy Spirit manifests Himself at times is fire.
-In fact, the last time that the Holy Spirit appears visibly in Scripture is as “seven lamps of fire... burning before the throne...of God.”⁵
+One way in which the Holy Spirit at times manifests Himself is fire.
+In fact, the last time the Holy Spirit appears visibly in Scripture is as “seven lamps of fire... burning before the throne...of God” (Revelation 4:5).

 He does not say that God is like a fire, but that God is a fire.
-For this reason, “we must serve God acceptably with reverence and godly fear.”⁷ Not slavish fear, but “the fear of the LORD, [which] is clean, enduring forever.”⁸
+For this reason, “We must serve God acceptably with reverence and godly fear” (Hebrews 12:28).
+Not slavish fear, but “The fear of the Lord, [which] is clean, enduring forever” (Psalm 19:9).

 The writer of Hebrews is not speaking of God the Father, or of God the Son, but of God the Holy Spirit.
 He actually is a fire—a consuming fire.

-At various points in the history of Israel the Holy Spirit came down among the people as a fire.
-In the tabernacle in the wilderness, when Aaron had offered all the appointed sacrifices:
+At various points in the history of Israel, the Holy Spirit came down among the people as a fire.
+One of those times was in the tabernacle in the wilderness, when Aaron had offered all the appointed sacrifices:

-“Fire came out from before the LORD and consumed the burnt offering and the fat on the altar.
-When all the people saw it, they shouted and fell on their faces.”⁹
+“Fire came out from before the Lord and consumed the burnt offering and the fat on the altar.
+When all the people saw it, they shouted and fell on their faces” (Leviticus 9:23-24)

-Each time the fire came down and the people fell on their faces, they were not simply moved by a spiritual manifestation.
+When the fire came down and the people fell on their faces, they were not simply moved by a spiritual manifestation.
 They were responding to the presence of God—God the Holy Spirit— who had come down among them as a consuming fire.
-In His presence they were physically incapable of standing.
+In His presence, they were physically incapable of standing.

 Immediately after the account of the fire that fell on Aaron’s sacrifice in the tabernacle, the record continues:

-“Then Nadab and Abihu, the sons of Aaron, each took his censer and put fire in it, put incense on it, and offered profane fire before the LORD, which He had not commanded them.
-So fire went out from the LORD and devoured them, and they died before the LORD.”¹²
+“Then Nadab and Abihu, the sons of Aaron, each took his censer and put fire in it, put in cense on it, and offered profane fire before the Lord, which He had not commanded them.
+So fire went out from the Lord and devoured them, and they died before the Lord” (Leviticus 10:1-2).

 What a solemn lesson!
-The same fire that brought God’s blessing on Aaron’s sacrifice offered in obedience brought instant death to his two sons when they went into God’s presence with “profane [unholy] fire.”
+The same fire that brought God’s blessing on Aaron’s appointed sacrifice brought instant death to his two sons when they went into God’s presence with “profane [unholy] fire.”

-God has already defined the way in which we are to approach Him: “with reverence and godly fear,”¹³ “we both [Jews and Gentiles] have access by one Spirit [the Holy Spirit] to the Father.”¹⁴
+God has already defined the way in which we are to approach Him: “with reverence and godly fear,” (Hebrews 12:28) “...we both [Jews and Gentiles] have access by one Spirit [the Holy Spirit] to the Father” (Ephesians 2:18).

-To offer “profane fire” is to approach God with presumption and self-will in any spirit that is not the Holy Spirit.
-It is therefore a matter of vital importance—in fact, of life and death—to recognize the Holy Spirit in whatever way He manifests Himself and to distinguish Him from any other counterfeit spirit.
+To offer “profane fire” is to approach God with presumption and self-will.
+It is to come to Him in a spirit that is not the Holy Spirit.
+It is therefore a matter of vital importance—in fact, of life and death—to recognize the Holy Spirit as He manifests Himself, and to distinguish Him from any other counterfeit spirit.

-Of all the Israelites, Nadab and Abihu, Aaron’s sons, might have felt that they had a special privilege to enter God’s presence by a way of their own choosing.
+Of all the Israelites, Nadab and Abihu (Aaron’s sons) might have presumed to have a special privilege to enter God’s presence by a way of their own choosing.
 By right of birth, Nadab should have succeeded Aaron as High Priest.
-But there is no substitute for obeying God’s Word—neither denominational status nor dramatic miracles nor crowd appeal.
+But there is no substitute for obeying God’s Word—neither denominational status, nor dramatic miracles, nor crowd appeal.
 God does not have a special privileged “elite” who can ignore His requirements without suffering the consequences.

-God’s judgment on the self-exaltation of Nadab and Abihu shows us that the Holy Spirit only imparts His blessing to those who meet His requirements.
-Today, His first requirement is to focus on exalting and glorifying the Lord Jesus Christ.
-Second, to carefully follow the directions which the Spirit Himself has transmitted to us in the Scriptures.
+God’s judgment on the self-exaltation of Nadab and Abihu is a solemn reminder to us to avoid the familiarity warned against earlier.
+It reminds us that the Holy Spirit only imparts His blessing to selfless servants like Himself, who meet His requirements.
+His first requirement is to focus on exalting and glorifying the Lord Jesus Christ.
+The second requirement is to carefully follow the directions and attitudes which the Spirit Himself has transmitted to us in the Scriptures.